Challenges in Continued Development of Metal Oxide Surge Arresters

 For repeated energy injection, injectable energy differs for different current densities.
 The higher the current density of the impulses, the lower the energy that can be injected without pre-damaging the MO resistor.
 The energy level that can be handled without pre-damaging the MO resistors by repeated energy injections in the case of AC stresses is close to the level of single-impulse energy handling capability and thus comparatively high.
 By contrast, for long duration current impulses, e.g. 2 ms virtual time duration, it is close to the typical design energy for standard arrester applications, namely in the range of 200 J/cm³.

 These investigations have shown that the single-impulse energy handling capability of MO arresters is surprisingly high – many times higher than typically specified rated energy handling capability.
-However, if single-impulse stress at such high levels occurs repeatedly, only much lower values are acceptable in order not to damage the arrester.
+However, if single-impulse stress at such high levels occurs repeatedly, much lower values would be acceptable so as not to damage the arrester.
 Overall, an arrester has a fairly good chance to ‘survive’ a few energy inputs much higher than its rated energy as long as the thermal stability limit is not affected.
 This might be the reason arresters have had such an excellent service record, given that excessive energy input is a rare event under standard system conditions.
 However, if this occurs more often, permissible injected energy definitely must be limited to the rated energy.

 In the case of often-repeated, high-energy long duration current impulses, the leakage current region of the voltage-current characteristic is affected only negligibly.
 This means that this kind of stress has no negative effect on the arrester’s thermal stability limit.
 Station class arresters in substations benefit from this since very steep and short high-energy impulses are rare at these locations.
 But high-current impulses will affect the leakage current characteristic to differing degrees, depending on make of the MO resistor (see Fig. 3).